-DENVER — Tokyo, Japan is nearly 6,000 miles away and about nine times bigger than Denver, but the two cities share the common need to move people from the city to the countryside and mountains.
+DENVER — Tokyo, Japan is nearly 6,000 miles away and about nine times bigger than Denver, but the two cities share the common problem of traffic and the need to improve congestion.

-In Japan, a mass transit program has been part of life for the last fifty years.
+In Japan, a mass transit solution has been part of life for the last fifty years.
 In Japanese it’s called Shinkansen, otherwise known as the bullet train.

 The bullet train travels about 177 miles per hour, more than twice the speed of the A-Line to the airport.
 It could make the trip from Denver to Vail in about 30 minutes.

 The entire operation is efficient.
 The average delay is less than one minute.
 There have been no fatal passenger accidents since 1964.
-Cars are quickly cleaned in about twelve minutes.
+Cars are quickly cleaned in about seven minutes.

 "It's really convenient," said Yoshinori Hatta, of Japan's Central rail, who feels the technology could benefit Coloradans here at home.

 He told Denver7’s Marc Stewart in Tokyo it's all about demand and routes long enough to compete with cars and airplanes.